EconomyLens.com

 Markets have calmed down after Trump struck a more conciliatory tone. ©AFP

-London (AFP) – Wall Street stocks rebounded Monday after heavy pre-weekend falls as US President Donald Trump reignited his trade war with China.
-European stock markets were mixed in afternoon trading, while Asia’s leading stock markets began the week in the red as they caught up with Wall Street’s sharp losses from Friday.
+New York (AFP) – Wall Street stocks rebounded Monday from steep pre-weekend falls as US President Donald Trump softened his posture on China following earlier threats of large tariffs.
+European stock markets made modest gains while Asia’s leading stock markets began the week in the red as they caught up with Wall Street’s sharp losses Friday.
 Gold reached a fresh record high thanks to its status as a safe haven investment.

 Related